VOLTTRON/volttron/docs/source/setup/RabbitMQ/Backward_Compatibility.rst

    b.
 Provide the RabbitMQ instance with the public key of the Forward Historian running on ZeroMQ instance.

-      Run ``vctl auth public key`` on the ZeroMQ instance.
+      Run ``vctl auth publickey`` on the ZeroMQ instance.
 Copy the output and add the public key to the RabbitMQ instance's auth.config file, using the defaults except for the user_id and credentials.

      .. code-block:: bash